stoudegregor/ncaa/ncaaTournamentWebApp.md

 # NCAA Tournament Web App

+## Notes
+* Need to identify what databases work the best with flask, for medium usage
+* Test using SQAlchemy to interact with the db
+* Continue interpreting what tables will be needed and what should be captured per table

 ## Structure
 Currently built based on the flask tutorial.
 Will update based on the apps need.
 ```